 3) Design a system or components to meet desired needs;

-5) Use techniques, skills, and modern engineering tools necessary for engineering practice;
+5) Use techniques, skills, and modern engineering tools necessary for engineering practice in organizations;

 6) Function on multidisciplinary teams;